Kit

 Choose ActiveCampaign if you're running a growing business that needs sophisticated marketing automation.
 Its advanced segmentation, multi-channel capabilities, and AI features provide the tools needed for complex customer journeys.
 The built-in CRM and extensive integrations make it ideal for teams managing comprehensive marketing operations.

 Both platforms excel in their respective niches, so your choice should align with whether you prioritize creator-focused simplicity or enterprise-grade marketing power.
+If neither Kit nor ActiveCampaign feels like exactly what you need, browse my best email marketing software roundup for a wider look at the market.

 Kit